Muqtada al-Sadr: Family

-Muqtada al-Sadr is the fourth son of a famous Iraqi Shi'a cleric, the late Grand Ayatollah Mohammad Mohammad Sadeq al-Sadr.
+Muqtada al-Sadr is the fourth son of a famous Iraqi Shia cleric, the late Grand Ayatollah Muhammad al-Sadr.
 He is also the son-in-law of Grand Ayatollah Muhammad Baqir al-Sadr.
 Both were revered for their concern for the poor.

 Muqtada is a citizen of Iraq; his great-grandfather is Ismail as-Sadr.
 Mohammed Sadeq al-Sadr, Muqtada al-Sadr's father, was a respected figure throughout the Shi'a Islamic world.
 He was murdered, along with two of his sons, allegedly by the government of Saddam Hussein.
 Muqtada's father-in-law was executed by the Iraqi authorities in 1980.
 Muqtada is a cousin of the disappeared Musa al-Sadr, the Iranian-Lebanese founder of the popular Amal Movement.

 In 1994, Sadr married one of Muhammad Baqir al-Sadr's daughters.
 As of 2008, he had no children.